-Step 3: Click on the Manage button and then free up the space by the on-screen instructions.
+Step 3: Click on the Manage button and then free up the space with the on-screen instructions.

 There will be recommendations from Storage Management to optimize the Mac storage, which should be different from Mac to Mac.
 Here it is advised to save files to iCloud to free up local space, remove watched movies and TVs, enable 30-day automatic Trash empty, and reduce clutter.

-Also, you can clear old apps, installer, large but unwanted documents by the options below the Recommendations option.
+Also, you can clear old apps, installers, and large but unwanted documents by the options below the Recommendations option.

 Temporary files are created every second when your computer is running.
 Those files are piled up when apps are launched and performing, while they are prone to be outdated and replaced by new temporary files.
 As a result, they will stay on the Other storage of your hard drive, wasting space until you delete it manually like this:

 Step 1: Open the Finder app and click on Go at the top left.

 Step 2: Click Go to Folder ( or press Command + Shift + G ) and then type in ~/Users/User/Library/Application Support/.